Watch or Try a class for FREE!

 Castle Rock AIKIDO Student

 "After a quick try-out at Castle Rock AIKIDO, I was hooked!
-I like the way they teach the principles of Aikido in this well-managed martial arts school.
 The instructors are amazing.
 They can easily break down a complex sequence of Aikido moves into their component pieces that are easy to follow.
 I’ve found a kinship here in this dojo and I’m fortunate to have it around my neighborhood."

 Aikido, Kendo, and Iaido are not only fun martial arts and great stress-relieving exercise, but embrace a practical philosophy useful in everyday life and in everyday situations.
 CEOs, business managers, civil employees, teachers, students and parents practice Aikido, Kendo and/or Iaido to help be more productive, level-minded and to help improve their conflict resolution skills.

 "I have always wanted to study traditional Japanese Aikido instead of... (an) 'Americanized' system.
 Your program is more than I could have asked for.
 The instruction is great, you guys are very professional and respectful towards the students.
 The students are respectful and helpful towards each other, and I'm having a LOT of fun."